 For Immediate Release

-Civil Justice Association of California Releases
+Civil Justice Association of California Releases Legislative Scorecard for 2022

 Annual Balance Scorecard ranks California legislators’ support for fair, balanced civil justice system